Data Security

 Authentication

 All access to sensitive data is restricted via authentication.
-Loops currently supports two authentication methods, using either a local user or Google account (preferred).
+Loops currently supports authenticating using either a local user, OAuth2 Google Gsuite / Azure Entra account or full SSO support.

 Local passwords must contain 10 letters with a mix of letters, numbers and special characters.
 Two-factor authentication is enforced for all users.